creativesoftworks/MonologSessionProcessorBundle/README.md

-MonologSymfonySessionProcessor
+MonologSessionProcessorBundle
 ==============================

-a Monolog processor to gather information about a Symfony session
+A Monolog processor to gather information about a Symfony session